hugmatj/fedora-ultimate-setup-script/README.md

 ### FAQ

 **Q**: Does this script disable the caps lock key?
-I've noticed that it works during login but after that it stops working all together.
+I've noticed that it works during login but after that it stops working altogether.

 **A**: It makes the caps lock into a delete for touch typing purposes, to change it modify this line before running: